 Mt.
 Calvary Evangelical Lutheran Church and School was founded in 1925 in the Sherman Park neighborhood in Milwaukee.
 The church established the Mt.
-Calvary Community Development Corporation (MCCDC) in 2017 to promote individual growth through Christ-based activities in the community.
-MCCDC helps young people develop the skills to find and keep jobs while working toward bettering the community and provides locally grown produce for use in the community.
+Calvary Community Development Corporation (MCCDC) in 2018 to promote individual growth through Christ-based activities in the community.
+MCCDC helps young people develop the skills to find and keep jobs while working toward bettering the community and it provides locally grown produce for use in the community.

 Lutheran Affiliation: LCMS

-MCCDC operates an urban farm on 0.42 acres of land owned by Ascension St. Joseph’s Hospital at 2400 West Villard.
-Vegetables grown on the farm have been used in St. Joseph’s cafeteria, by the outreach nurse at All Saints, and by UpStart Kitchen in Sherman Park.
-MCCDC sold vegetables in 2020 at several farmers' markets located in Milwaukee’s food deserts including a new farm stand sponsored by Near West Side Partners and Northwest Side Community Development Corporation.
-Five youth interns, including one lead intern, were employed in 2021.
-The focus of the internship program is on developing the interns as they engage in a social enterprise to improve their community.
+Programs: MCCDC operates an urban farm on 1.3 acres of land owned by Ascension St. Joseph’s Hospital at 2400 West Villard.
+Vegetables grown on the farm have been used in St. Joseph’s cafeteria, by the outreach nurse at the Ascension Family Care Center, and by UpStart Kitchen in Sherman Park.
+In 2022, nurses cared for several Afghan refugee families who expressed a desire for okra.
+The urban farm successfully grew okra to meet this demand.

-Location: 2862 N 53RD ST, Milwaukee, WI 53210
+Location: 2862 N 53rd ST, Milwaukee, WI 53210